• IRIS Center

 • Ongoing, in that it carries on throughout a child’s entire time in school

 *Families are defined in a number of ways and may include biological parents, stepparents, and adoptive parents.
 This includes anyone serving in place of a biological parent, such as other family members (e.g., grandparents, aunts, uncles, siblings, cousins), guardians, foster parents, or court-appointed surrogate parents.
-For some, the extended family may comprise neighbors, clergy, community leaders, or anyone actively involved in caring for the child.
+Some families might also consider others who are actively involved in caring for their child (e.g., neighbors, clergy, community leaders) to be a part of their extended family.

 Research Shows